- How often should I check my email?

 - Where are the nearest banking facilities?

-Three banks are located within a block of CCA's Oakland campus: Bank of America, Chase Manhattan, and Wells Fargo Bank.
+Three banks are located within a block of CCA's Oakland campus: Bank of America, Chase, and Wells Fargo Bank.

 - When will I get my housing damage deposit refunded?